 - Call for help: Make sure you and your passengers are okay, and call the police, especially if the at-fault driver has left the scene, creating a hit-and-run scenario.
 If someone is injured, notify the police that an ambulance is also needed at the scene.

 - Document what happened: While it is still fresh, detail the weather conditions, the location where the accident occurred and any other details you can remember.
 Take photos of your car from all angles.
-If the person that caused the accident remained at the scene, be sure to get their name, address, vehicle and insurance information.

 Will insurance cover a hit-and-run?

 If you are at fault for an accident in Tennessee, your liability coverage will help pay for the injuries and damage sustained by other parties and property.
 If you are the victim of a hit and run in Tennessee, you will need to have coverage in place prior to the accident in order for your insurance provider to help pay for the expenses you incur.